Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/filters.rst

 Therefore, Phlex will not schedule a filter for execution if the only nodes downstream of it are other filters or predicates.

 Filtering can be applied to the input data-product families of any HOFs without explicitly registering a filter HOF.
-This is done through a *predicate expression*, which is a stringized form of the predicate :math:`\phi` that is applied to the input data family, retaining only the elements that satisfy the predicate.
+This is done through a *predicate expression*, which is a stringized form of the predicate :math:`\phi` that is applied to the input data-product family, retaining only the elements that satisfy the predicate.

 Predicate Expression
 ^^^^^^^^^^^^^^^^^^^^